How to Make Boxes in Word

 Creating documents in Microsoft Word can be fun, especially when you learn new tricks like adding boxes.
-Whether you’re highlighting important information, creating forms, or adding flair to your document, knowing how to make boxes in Word can be incredibly useful.
-This article will explore different box creation methods, including using shapes, tables, borders, and text boxes.
+Adding boxes helps organize information, build useful forms, and add style to any page.
+Knowing how to make boxes in Word serves many purposes.
+This guide explains how to make boxes in Word by using shapes, tables, borders, and text boxes.
 Let’s get started!

 Why Use Boxes in Word Documents?